 How to tell AI to write like a human?

-Whether youâre drafting a blog post, product page, or school essay with AI.
-From Turnitin to ZeroGPT, detectors now scan more than just grammar, they analyze structure, tone, rhythm, and even your sentence fingerprints.
-Itâs not about what you say, but how you say it.
+Whether youâre drafting a blog post, product page or school essay with AI.
+Detectors like Turnitin and ZeroGPT analyze grammar, structure, tone, rhythm and sentence fingerprints.
+Itâs not about what you say but how you say it.

 The problem?
 Even human-written content can get flagged for sounding too âAI.â